deanna-stover/coursesCNU/2021/engl350spring2021/twitter.md

 * I will grade your tweets as pass/fail each week
   * If you don't submit *at least three* tweets total (including one reply/retweet with comment), you get a 0 for the week.
   * If you submit three tweets but they are UNsubstantial (see below), you may recieve a 0 for the week.
-  * Again, please tweet *throughout* the week as readings are assigned.
+  * Again, please tweet *throughout* the week as readings are assigned (so, before class).
 If I only see you posting during/after class, I reserve the right to give you a 0.

 Each week amounts to 1% of your final grade in the course.
 It doesn't seem like much, but it adds up!